HDTV in Reno, Nevada (Reno DMA)

 Charter Communications (Reno/Sparks Cable)

-Charter cannot charge for the local HDTV stations.
-While these are still available with an HD tuner and antenna, there may be a mountain between you and the towers, making OTA reception impossible.
-However, if you are only interested in the local stations and don't care to purchase the HDTV package, many tuners (like those in Mitsubishi sets) are capable of tuning cable HD channels.
-This means if you already have cable, and a tuner that can tune QAM channels, you can get HD for free instead of paying a "rental fee" for an HD cable box and HD package fee.
+If you are only interested in the local stations and don't care to purchase the HDTV package, many tuners are capable of tuning cable HD channels.
+This means if you already have cable, and a tuner that can tune QAM channels, you can get HD for free instead of paying for the HD package.
 This is available on all levels of service, including the basic analog package.
 Charter also offers CableCard access at a reduced cost, for HD tuners so equipped.
 VOD and the guide are not supported on CableCard.

 One anonymous reader had the following to say about Charter's HD service: "...
 I got the Charter HD package last month and haven't decided whether it's worth it to keep it.
 KTVN looks great, but KOLO doesn't really look any better than it's regular broadcast.
 Their HBO-HD and Showtime-HD are very clear with 5.1 Dolby Digital, but the picture gets pretty pixilated when there is a lot of motion.
 I have a Sony Wega, and I connected to the TV with component cables, so I'm guessing the problem with the picture is from their signal.
 Just doesn't seem worth the extra money."

-The city of Reno recently signed a 15 year agreement with Charter Communications, so they'll be the only game in town until 2019.
+The city of Reno recently signed a 15 year agreement with Charter Communications through 2019.
 The RGJ ran a story about it, plus some letters to the editor.
+(Links also broken - RGJ hides old content now.)

 Other HDTV Options

-There are two other providers we can get HDTV from if you don't want to get service from Charter or want channels Charter doesn't carry: Dish Network and DirecTV.
+If you don't want to get service from Charter or want HD channels Charter doesn't carry you'll need to subscribe to Dish Network or DirecTV.

 More Information